jcorbin/pchepa/build_guide.md

 - instead you'll need to weave together each seam, starting out between a pair of dovetails, and then working one dovetail at a time outwards

 The wall section model files come in 4 variations:
-- `wall_0` -- no dovetails
+- `wall_0.stl` -- no dovetails
-- `wall_1` -- left/female dovetail only
+- `wall_1.stl` -- left/female dovetail only
-- `wall_2` -- right/male dovetail only
+- `wall_2.stl` -- right/male dovetail only
-- `wall_3` -- both left and right dovetails
+- `wall_3.stl` -- both left and right dovetails

-#### (optional) Pre-Bend Wall Bender and Heatgun

-If you can print a higher temperature plastic like ABS or PETG, and if you've got a heatgun (or maybe a hair dryer in a pinch), then consider printing out the optional wall bender model.
-The wall bender print takes about 184g of filament and 4 hours ( on my bambu machine ) for reference.

-To use the wall bender, simply use a pair of cover/base plates snapped onto one filter, then place wall bender around filter.
-The assembled unit can then sit curved end up.

-New unbent wall sections can then be inserted by sliding them into the end slot channels.
-Once in place use a heatgun to soften wall sections, pressing them into the wall bender underneath.

-#### Wall Section Installation

-Fully assemble the filter with its HEPA filter cylinders; don't forget to connect the JST power connectors.

-To install each wall section, first insert it into the base channel, then flex the wall panel to get the top edge into the cover channel.

-With a fresh unbent wall panel, do this along the flat front/back edge and then slide the section into place.

-After the panels are in place, a heatgun may be used to help them accept their new shape.
+- there are 4 similar files named `wall_noft_*.stl`, these are probably the ones you want as dovetail with foot is very difficult to assemble

 [amaz_15v_pd_trigger]: https://www.amazon.com/gp/product/B09GVN9RZ3
 [amaz_fan_split_x10]: https://www.amazon.com/dp/B0C6XDFRZF